srirangav/displayutil/README.txt

-    v0.3.3 - default verbose listing to show only supported resolutions for a display and add an extended mode to show all available resolutions for a display
+    v0.3.3 - default verbose listing to show only supported resolutions for a display and add an extended mode to show all available resolutions for a display v0.3.4 - change verbose and extended modes for display listing to -l (long) and -a (all), respectively

 License: